hstreamdb/docs/docs/en/io/user_guides.md

 # HStream IO User Guides

+Data synchronization service is used to synchronize data between systems(e.g. databases) in real time, which is useful for many cases, for example, MySQL is a widely-used database, if your application is running on MySQL, and:

+* You found its query performance is not enough.
+    + You want to migrate your data to another database (e.g. PostgreSQL), but you need to switch your application seamlessly.
+    + Your applications highly depended on MySQL, migrating is difficult, so you have to migrate gradually.
+    + You don't need to migrate the whole MySQL data, instead, just copy some data from MySQL to other databases(e.g. HStreamDB) for data analysis.
+* You need to upgrade your MySQL version for some new features seamlessly.
+* You need to back up your MySQL data in multiple regions in real time.

-This document will show you how to use HStream IO through a case that synchronizes records from a MySQL table to a PostgreSQL table, you will learn:
+In those cases, you will find a data synchronization service is helpful, HStream IO is an internal data integration framework for HStreamDB, and it can be used as a data synchronization service, this document will show you how to use HStream IO to build a data synchronization service from a MySQL table to a PostgreSQL table, you will learn:

-- How to create a source connector that synchronizes records from a MySQL table to an HStreamDB stream.
+* How to create a source connector that synchronizes records from a MySQL table to an HStreamDB stream.
-- How to create a sink connector that synchronizes records from an HStreamDB stream to a PostgreSQL table.
+* How to create a sink connector that synchronizes records from an HStreamDB stream to a PostgreSQL table.
-- How to use HStream SQLs to manage the connectors.
+* How to use HStream SQLs to manage the connectors.

 ## Set up an HStreamDB Cluster